 Unfortunately, the film is a little heavy-handed in terms of racial stereotyping.
 That the store clerk in question is Korean is so on the nose in light of real-life events it’s positively startling, even if Foster does show his ignorance by assuming that the man is Chinese.
 The crooks who confront Foster are Latino gangbangers, later shot by our increasingly unstable protagonist after attempting a drive-by on a busy street and injuring a white woman in the process.
 Do these characters exist in the real world?
 Sure.
 But at such a sensitive time the story of a white renegade gunning down gangbangers in cold blood was hardly helpful.
 Falling Down is an impressive, hugely entertaining movie, but it often captures the spirit of the times with an almost self-congratulatory, Charles Bronson flourish, and does so for the sake of entertainment.
-Interpreted the wrong way, the film had the propensity to inspire further hate crimes.
-Whichever way you look at it, its exploitative nature is more than apparent.
+Interpreted the wrong way, the film’s exploitative nature is more than apparent.

 But the key word here is Interpretation.
 There may be more than a hint of the Charles Bronson to Douglas’ uniquely compelling renegade, but when the smoke has cleared the character doesn’t ride into the sunset with his head held high.
-What we’re dealing with is a deeply-wounded man with a history of rage who is actually very sick.
+What we’re dealing with is a deeply wounded man with a history of rage who is actually very sick.
 We revel in Foster’s self-righteous flourishes but there are consequences to his actions.
 Big ones.
-This is a character motivated not by race but by the consequences of a system that favours the elite class, one that exploits social division and discriminates as a means for maintaining power.
+This is a character motivated by the injustices of a system that crushes the little man, one that exploits social division and discriminates as a means for maintaining power.
 You only have to look at the fallout from the George Floyd incident to see that governments utilise a ‘divide and conquer’ mantra.
-Racism isn’t natural, it’s nurtured, and has always played a vital role in the preservation of private power, something many of us are beginning to wake up to.
+Racism isn’t natural, it’s nurtured, has played a vital role in the preservation of private power since society began, something many of us are beginning to wake up to.
 Race-baiting may result in votes from sections of society who feel their interests are being catered to, but just like Foster, those people are expendable, faceless, tomorrow’s sacrifice.
 Douglas’ maelstrom of injustice, a man who feels slighted in what he feels is his rightful environment, is finally realising this, however muddled and misdirected his grievances.

 Ethnic minorities aren’t the only villains in Falling Down.
 Foster is sick of society as a whole, tackling commercialism, bureaucracy, the arrogance of white privilege, and even racism and homophobia.
 When confronted by a twisted, surplus store Neo-Nazi in a truly oppressive scene, Foster renounces the man’s suggestion that the two have much in common.
 The man has been monitoring Foster’s path of destruction and assumes it is racially motivated.
 “We are not the same,” our would-be vigilante insists.
 “I’m an American.
 You’re a sick asshole.”

 Foster’s most endearing outburst happens when he visits a fast food chain.
-Wielding a bag of automatic weapons, Foster is refused breakfast by a sanctimonious floor manager who is the personification of a global world that treats citizens as statistics rather than people.
-When our protagonist changes his mind and opts for a burger, stroking his gun like a nervous child, he is horrified at the “sorry, miserable, squashed thing,” he is served, a far cry from the “plump, juicy” burger advertised.
-The moment when a young boy tentatively raises his hand to explain what is wrong with the picture is pure comedy gold, and Douglas is utterly compelling as the disgruntled consumer, his attempts at communicating with the manager of a corporate franchise on a human level absolutely futile.
+Wielding a bag of automatic weapons, Foster is refused breakfast by a sanctimonious floor manager who’s the personification of a global world that treats citizens as statistics rather than people.
+When our protagonist changes his mind and opts for a burger, stroking his gun like a nervous child, he is horrified at the “sorry, miserable, squashed thing,” he’s served, a far cry from the “plump, juicy” burger advertised.
+The moment when a young boy tentatively raises his hand to explain what’s wrong with the picture is comedy gold, and Douglas is utterly compelling as the disgruntled consumer, his attempts at communicating with the manager of a corporate franchise on a human level absolutely futile.

 Douglas gives a career-high performance as the deeply confused Foster, leaping from bone-dry comedy to absolute desolation with unnerving aplomb.
 One minute he’s flying into fits of rage, the next he’s flabbergasted at the results of his own behaviour.
-It is this sense of personal conflict that allows us to empathise with Foster throughout.
+It’s this sense of personal conflict that allows us to empathise with Foster throughout.
 One minute we loathe him, the next we find ourselves sympathising with him as one might a lost child.
-When the dust from Foster’s convenience store typhoon temporarily settles, he is genuinely shocked to find Mr. Lee cowering beneath his fury and actually mistaking him for the thief in the equation.
-When his Uzi accidentally goes off in the fast food restaurant, he is endlessly apologetic, adamant that he has no intention of hurting anyone.
-When he subconsciously takes a family hostage and mistakes their little girl’s blood for his own, he is absolutely horrified that he may have hurt her.
+When the dust from Foster’s convenience store typhoon temporarily settles, he is genuinely shocked to find Mr. Lee cowering beneath his fury, actually mistaking HIM for the thief in the equation.
+When his Uzi accidentally goes off in the fast food restaurant, he’s endlessly apologetic, adamant that he has no intention of hurting anyone.
+When he subconsciously takes a family hostage and mistakes their little girl’s blood for his own, he’s horrified that he may have hurt her.
 He can no longer see the highway for the smog.